-- A rear lot black vinyl covered chain link fence, as mandated by the municipality, will be installed to define the limit of the lot at all private/public interfaces; - Prior to and during construction, a silt fence will be installed to prevent silt laden runoff water from flooding or finding its way to local creeks, burying and suffocating adjacent vegetation.
+- A rear lot black vinyl covered chain link fence, as mandated by the municipality, will be installed to define the limit of the lot at all private/public interfaces; - Prior to and during construction, a silt fence will be installed to prevent silt laden run-off water from flooding or finding its way to local creeks, burying and suffocating adjacent vegetation.
 The silt fence is to remain in good condition until all landscaping is completed and bare soil re-vegetated.
-Do not allow construction materials over the fence; - Privacy should be accomplished with the following options: - 1.
-Plant materials or hedging, - 2.
-Ornamental metal (i.e. custom or pre-manufactured open metal fences), and - 3.
-Black vinyl covered chain link combined with hedging, where fencing is required for security; - Extensive wood privacy fences along property lines are discouraged; and - Where wood fencing is proposed, use cedar lumber and clear or semi-transparent natural stain finishes.
+Do not allow construction materials over the fence; - Privacy should be accomplished with the following options: - (a) Plant materials or hedging, - (b) Ornamental metal fencing (i.e. custom or premanufactured open metal fences), or - (c) Black vinyl covered chain link combined with hedging, where fencing is required for security; - Extensive wood privacy fences along property lines are discouraged; and - Where wood fencing is proposed, use cedar lumber and clear or semi-transparent natural stain finishes.